QuantEcon/lecture-python-intro/in-work/markov_chains.md

 The diagram of the Markov chain shows that it is **irreducible**.

-Therefore, we can see the sample path averages for each states (the fraction of time spent in each state) converges to the stationary distribution regardless of the starting state
+Therefore, we can see the sample path averages for each state (the fraction of time spent in each state) converges to the stationary distribution regardless of the starting state

 ```{code-cell} ipython3
 P = np.array([[0.971, 0.029, 0.000],